Currents in the dilute $O(n=1)$ model: Introduction

 Up to a phase factor, $F$ is the $s=1$ special case of the more general, arbitrary $s$ spin case:

-where $\phi(C)$ is the winding angle from the starting direction until the crossing of the path with the $x_1$, $x_2$ line.
+where $\phi(C)$ is the winding angle from the initial direction until the crossing of the path with the $x_1$, $x_2$ line.

-The dilute $O(n)$ model is related to the site percolation on a triangular lattice and the Izergin-Korepin type 19-vertex model \cite{IzerginKorepin:IK19vRmx, AGarbali:IK19vPartitionFunction}. \\ This work is a direct continuation of \cite{AGBN:dilO11, AGBN:dilO12}, where the groundstate elements and partition sum has been computed.
-This result is also an extension of \cite{APBNJdG}, where the same current was computed for the dense $O(1)$ loop model. \\ The structure of the paper is as follows.
+The dilute $O(n)$ model is related to the site percolation on a triangular lattice (Appendix~\ref{app:Perco}) and the Izergin-Korepin type 19-vertex model \cite{izergin1981inverse, tarasov1988algebraic, garbali2014domain}. \\ This work is a direct continuation of \cite{garbali2017dilute1, garbali2017dilute2}, where the ground state elements and partition sum has been computed.
+Our result is also related to \cite{de2010exact}, where the same current was computed for the dense $O(1)$ loop model. \\ The structure of the paper is as follows.
 In Section~\ref{sec:modelDef}, we define the model, in Section~\ref{sec:current}, we present our main result, in Section~\ref{sec:RS1},~\ref{sec:Sym}, we build up the necessary tools for our statements, and in Section~\ref{sec:Proof}, --under a technical assumption-- we prove the main result.
-Further calculations are in the Appendix.
+Some specific calculations are deferred to appendices.